Harsh-Kesharwani/system-health-monitor/README.md

 ### Deploy to Render

+1. Create a new PostgreSQL database in Render
-1. Create a new Web Service on Render
+2. Create a new Web Service on Render
-2. Link to your repository
+3. Link to your repository
-3. Set the build command: `npm install && npm run build`
+4. Set the build command: `npm install && npm run build`
-4. Set the start command: `npm run start:prod`
+5. Set the start command: `npm run start:prod`
-5. Add the environment variables
+6. Add all required environment variables, including the Render PostgreSQL connection URL
-6. Click 'Create Web Service'
+7. Click 'Create Web Service'

 ## 📚 Advanced Usage